hocwebchuan/Rabbie-layout-basic-theme/README.md

-# Layout-template
+# Rabbie Layout Basic Theme.
-This template is convenient for your practicing any web language.
+This Theme is convenient for your practicing any web language.

 ## Table of Contents
 - [Using contents](#using-content)